thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     Not all parsers are tried.
 Instead, after each parsing we check using fasttext and heuristics based on doccheck_* args to rank the quality of the parsing.
     When stop if 1 parsing is high enough or take the best if 3 parsing worked.
+    Note that the way `online_pdf` are handled is a bit different: we first try using langchain's integrated OnlinePDFLoader and if it fails, we download the file and parse it like if `--filetype==pdf`.

     Currently implemented:
     - Okayish metadata:
         - pymupdf